 Range of apps – Finally, there are apps to consider.
 While most VPN services cover the main devices, ensure it has an app for the type of equipment you want to view YouTube on.

 To deliver the best solutions to you, we applied several testing methods and picking the leading VPN option for use with YouTube.

 While there are plenty of VPNs for YouTube in that they’ll actually work, they’re not all as good as each other.

 Each of the five listed above was tested with YouTube extensively for watching videos to monitor for any buffering or playback issues.

-We also took into account the numbers and locations available from each provider concerning unblocking videos unavailable in specific regions.
-Plus gave additional points for those that can actively unblock YouTube's extra services, such as YouTube Movies and YouTube TV.
+We also considered the numbers and locations available from each provider concerning unblocking videos unavailable in specific regions.
+Plus gave additional points for those that can actively unblock YouTube’s extra services, such as YouTube Movies and YouTube TV.

 While there are no significant specific needs and many VPN services work with YouTube, often slower providers can cause playback issues or buffering due to slower streaming speeds.

-Equally, many don't work with YouTube's additional services or have enough regions covered to unblock some regionally-restricted content.
+Equally, many don’t work with YouTube’s additional services or have enough regions covered to unblock some country specific restricted content.

 Are there any free VPNs that work with YouTube?